About The Fault Line

 Editorial Independence

-The Fault Line operates independently and is guided by a commitment to fairness, accuracy and accountability.
+The Fault Line operates independently and is guided by a commitment to fairness, accuracy, accountability and editorial independence.
+Editorial decisions are made without influence from advertisers, donors or outside interests.

 The Fault Line is committed to getting the story right.
 If you believe a published piece contains an error, please contact us.
-Corrections will be made promptly.
+We will correct it promptly and note the correction when appropriate.

-The Fault Line is an independent journalism project covering California. © 2026 The Fault Line.
+The Fault Line is an independent newsroom covering how policy, culture and history shape the lives of Californians statewide. © 2026 The Fault Line.